mandober/debrief.haskell/topics/variance/variance.md

 By making type ctors variant, more programs are accepted as well-typed.
 Many people find contravariance unintuitive, so a PL designer may choose to simplify things by forcing, e.g. a type ctor to be invariant, even if it was safe (type-safety) to leave it contravariant.

-*Monovariance*: a monovariant is a property of an object whose value only changes in one direction.
+**Monovariance**: a monovariant is a property of an object whose value only changes in one direction.
 It will either always increase or always decrease.

 ## Variance in Haskell

 > In Haskell, variance is a property of a type ctor in relation to one of its type parameters.

-By convention, we tend to reserve the last formal parameter for the data structure (`T a`) the function will operate on, and since map-like functions transform the last parameter, we can unambiguously say, e.g., that the type ctor
+By convention, we tend to reserve the last formal parameter for the data structure (`T a`) the function will operate on, and since map-like functions transform the last parameter, we can unambiguously say, e.g., that a type ctor
-`T` is contravariant -- as a shorthand for the full expression:
+`T` is contravariant, as a shorthand for the full expression:
 `T a` is contravariant with respect to its type param `a`.

 > The question of variance is: if we can transform an `a` into a `b`, does that necessarily mean we can transform a `T a` into a `T b`?